okraits/boosta/README.md

     convertFirefox2Boosta

-The boosta bookmarks file will be created at *$HOME/.bookmarks*.
+The boosta bookmarks file will be created as *bookmarks*.
+Copy it to *$HOME/.config/boosta/bookmarks* to use it with boosta.

-You can configure your launcher (rofi/dmenu) and browser in the *boosta_view* script.
+Copy the *config.sample* file to *$HOME/.config/boosta/config* and customize it as you like.

 To select a bookmark and open it in your browser, run:

     boosta_view